xsdk-project/HandsOnLessons/lessons/AMG/lesson.md

 To learn more about algebraic multigrid, see
 [An Introduction to Algebraic Multigrid](https://computation.llnl.gov/projects/hypre-scalable-linear-solvers-multigrid-methods/CiSE_2006_amg_220851.pdf)

-More information on hypre , including documentation and further publicastions, can be found at the [hypre web page] (http://www.llnl.gov/CASC/hypre)
+More information on hypre , including documentation and further publications, can be found at the [hypre web page](http://www.llnl.gov/CASC/hypre)